sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-s3-ecs-cross-account-setup.md

     ]
 }

 0.2.
-Provision an organizational Cloudtrail/SNS in management account and select the previously created S3 -->
+Provision the s3 bucket sqs event-forward into a queue on same region/account -->